Relatives scuffle with police after China fire kills 120

 Many of China's deadly industrial accidents happen in the huge coal mining industry, in which more than 1,300 people died last year from explosions, mine collapses and floods.
 China's worst fire disaster in recent times was in 1994 when 325 died in a theatre blaze in the far western region of Xinjiang.

-(Additional reporting by Terril Yue Jones and Hui Li, and James Pomfret in HONG KONG; Writing by Ben Blanchard; Editing by Ian Geoghegan, Ron Popeski and Mark Trevelyan)
+(Additional reporting by Terril Yue Jones and Hui Li, and James Pomfret in HONG KONG; Writing by Ben Blanchard; Editing by Ian Geoghegan and Ron Popeski)